Our focus will be on how to clean with baking soda, hydrogen peroxide, and vinegar.

 Apart from being good cleaning agents, hydrogen peroxide and vinegar are also known to be very effective disinfectants.
 So, while cleaning your home, you have the added confidence that germs and bacteria are being destroyed.

-It is an established fact that hydrogen peroxide, vinegar and baking soda are excellent for cleaning.
-Nevertheless, utmost caution should be exercised during usage.
+It is a fact that hydrogen peroxide, vinegar, and baking soda are excellent for cleaning.
+Nevertheless, the utmost caution should be exercised during usage.

 These agents may appear as harmless solutions when used individually but can be dangerous when mixed.

-This section will focus on safety by providing combinations which might be ineffective or pose harm.
-It is necessary that this information is provided to save you from wasting time and effort; and to enable you apply caution when needed.
+This section will focus on safety by providing combinations that might be ineffective or pose harm.
+This information must be provided to save you from wasting time and effort and to enable you to apply caution when needed.

 Vinegar + Hydrogen Peroxide